 One time budgets are valid until all the funds have been exhausted or if you have set an expiration date.
 This can be used in many different aspects of a company.
 For example, if you wanted to run a Christmas marketing campaign and knew you could only spend $1000, simply make a budget for the campaign and set the limit to $1000.
 Now you can spend during the holidays without the stress of possibly overspending.

 You can create a recurring budget that will reset at the start of each monthly cycle.
 For example, maybe your sales team has a specific amount of money they are allotted for travel each month.
 A recurring budget will make those funds available at the first day of every month.
+For recurring budgets, you can also adjust the amount available in a future month.

 If you choose a Recurring Budget or One-time Budget and you need to change the type, you can do this in the edit budget feature.